Superformula/cloud-backend-test/README.md

 ## Client context

-Assume the GraphQL API you are developing will be used by a front-end team to build the following screens:
+Assume the GraphQL API you are developing will be used by a hypothetical front-end team to build the following screens:

 ![Superformula-front-end-test-mockup](./mockup1.png)